ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 > assuring the validity of the `hybrid` signature.
 [NIST_PQC_FAQ]

-The emphasized texts point to two things: 1) the signature scheme for one of the component hybrids must be approved and 2) that said algorithm must be properly implemented.
+The emphasized texts point to two things: 1) the signature scheme for one of the component algorithms must be approved and 2) that said algorithm must be properly implemented.
 This leaves some ambiguity as to whether only the algorithm must be approved and well implemented, or if that implementation must go through an approval process as well.
 As such, there is a ``scale of approval`` that